aws-samples/aws-sync-proxy-redshift-users-app/README.md

 From the redshift-sync dir, run  `sh ../tools/publish.sh S3_BUCKET_NAME redshift-sync` to publish the connector to your private AWS Serverless Application Repository.
 The S3_BUCKET in the command is where a copy of the connector's code will be stored for Serverless Application Repository to retrieve it.
 This will allow users with permission to do so, the ability to deploy instances of the connector via 1-Click form.
 Then navigate to [Serverless Application Repository](https://aws.amazon.com/serverless/serverlessrepo)

+### Post-requisites
+1. Once this application is deployed, make sure the app's Security Group has access to the Amazon Redshift's VPC so that the application can connect to Amazon Redshift
+2. Add the necessary code to the Amazon Athena JDBC Connector code to parse out the callee ID and build the JDBC connection with proxy credentials.

 ### Advantages
 1. Multiple users can use the same connector for table level access.
-2. Automated event-driven creation and sync of proxy users; Just add them to the Redshift table.
+2. Automated event-driven creation and sync of proxy users; Just add them to the Amazon Redshift table.
 3. Actual Amazon Redshift credentials are not stored in AWS Secrets Manager, saving security overheads.
 4. Easy to maintain the users who need access to federated queries.

 ### Limitations
 1. All usual AWS Lambda limits.